All Episodes

 He's like, he can't stand who the amateur guy is on the air.

-Uh you want to know what we have to look forward to to in a second Obama term.
+You want to know what we have to look forward to in a second Obama term.

-I guess uh we'll get a lot more of the first term, and that would be uh higher taxes, more government regulation, uh the things Obama was able to deliver in his first term, like um uh more people on food stamps, more housing subsidies, uh more people qualifying for welfare and social security disabilities, extended unemployment benefits, uh more jobs and better pay for government employees.
+You mean besides more lying and obfuscation, I guess we'll get a lot more of the first term, and that would be higher taxes, more government regulation, the things Obama was able to deliver in his first term, like more people on food stamps, more housing subsidies, more people qualifying for welfare and social security disabilities, extended unemployment benefits, more jobs and better pay for government employees.

-Yeah, Rich Rich, you're bitter because you'd obviously didn't get an invitation to the Association of Minority Government Contractors uh inaugural ball.
+Yeah, Rich, you're better because you obviously didn't get an invitation to the Association of Minority Government Contractors' inaugural ball.

 Okay.

-What you know I I hate to say I hate to say it, Rich, but you know, you would be surprised the food stamps people, whatever the agents, the US Department of Agriculture that actually uh I think administers the food stamp program, they uh they say that food stamps stimulate the economy.
+The food stamps people, whatever the agency, the U.S. Department of Agriculture that actually, I think, administers the food stamp program, they say that food stamps stimulate the economy.

-So obviously, if we have fifty million people on food stamps, and we were able to increase that in the course of this next Obama term to say 79, 80, maybe 87 million people on food stamps.
+So obviously, if we have 50 million people on food stamps and we were able to increase that in the course of this next Obama term to say 79, 80, maybe 87 million people on food stamps, think of how gangbusters the economy would be going.

 Because you can use food stamps to pay for all kinds of things, lap dances.